Scott Conklin: Early life

-Scott was born in 1958 in Philipsburg, Centre County, Pennsylvania.
+Conklin was born in 1958 in Philipsburg, Centre County, Pennsylvania.
 He graduated from Philipsburg-Osceola High School in 1977, and Clearfield County Vocational Technical School.
-Prior to elective office, Conklin owned a carpentry business from 1989 through 2007 and now owns Conklin's Corner Antique Mall.
+Prior to elective office, Conklin owned a carpentry business from 1989 through 2007 and for 23 years owned Conklin's Corner Antique Mall.
 Before being elected to the state House in 2006, Conklin served as Centre County Commissioner for seven years.
 During his tenure as commissioner, he served as board chairman and chairman of the Salary Board, Retirement Board, Employee Benefits Trust, and Board of Assessment.

-Commissioner and candidate

-He served as commissioner for Centre County from 1999 to 2006.
-He was the Democratic candidate for Pennsylvania's 9th congressional district in a 2001 special election, eventually losing to Bill Shuster.

-Candidacy for lieutenant governor
+Centre County Commission

+In 2000, Conklin was elected to the Centre County Commission, serving from 2000 to 2006.

+2001 congressional campaign

+Following the resignation of Congressman Bud Shuster in 2001, Conklin ran as the Democratic nominee in the 2001 special election to succeed him in the 9th congressional district, but lost to Bill Shuster, the Congressman's son, in the general election.

+2010 campaign for Lieutenant Governor

 Conklin won the May primary election to become the Democratic nominee for lieutenant governor.
 He joined Allegheny County Chief Executive Dan Onorato on the Democratic ticket.
 Onorato and Conklin lost the November general election to the Republican ticket of State Attorney General Tom Corbett and Bucks County Commissioner Jim Cawley.

-Candidacy for Auditor General
+2020 Auditor General campaign

 On January 6, 2020, Conklin announced his candidacy for Pennsylvania Auditor General, becoming the sixth Democrat to enter the race.
 Despite being perceived as having high name recognition, he ultimately placed fifth in the Democratic primary.